Choose the Right Internet Type

 When DSL might be your only option

-If DSL is your only wired option and speeds are poor, compare fixed wireless, 5G home internet, or Starlink satellite as alternatives.
+If DSL is your only wired option and speeds are poor, compare fixed wireless, 5G home internet, or Starlink satellite internet as alternatives.
+You can also read our slow internet troubleshooting guide before switching, because some problems come from your router or Wi-Fi coverage rather than the outside line.

 Fixed Wireless and 5G Home Internet